Current planned works

 Linemarking will be completed at the end of the project.
 Weather permitting.

-For asphalt rejuvenation works, Tallon Court in Pottsville will be temporarily closed during work hours.
+For asphalt rejuvenation works, Tallon Court in Pottsville, at western end to overall Drive will be temporarily closed during work hours.

 What to expect:

-- Work hours will be 7 am to 5 pm, possibly Saturdays between 7 am and 1 pm.
+- Work hours will be Monday to Friday 7 am to 5 pm, and possibly Saturday 7 am to 1 pm.

 - Limited access to some properties and driveways within the work zone during work hours.
 Please ask the traffic controller for help if you need access.